-Drupal is available in two supported versions (the most recent and the previous).
-The "recommended release" is the latest stable release of that version.
+Drupal is available in two supported versions: the most recent and the previous.
+Currently that is Drupal 8 (released November 2015) and Drupal 7.
+The Recommended releases are the latest stable releases of either version.
 To learn more about versions, see the Drupal version information page.

 cd /var/www/html.
 On a shared server, or a server that hosts multiple domains, the path will be different (try

 cd ~/www or

 cd ~/public_html).
 If you are unsure of the directory, ask your hosting provider for assistance.